IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 received by the corresponding Ethernet interface on the IP router; such as the {BR11,3,BR21,4} plug-id values reported by the Ethernet LTP 3-1 on BR11 and by the Ethernet LTP 4-1 on BR21, as shown in {{fig-inter-domain-link}}.

-It is worth noting that in case of an inter-domain Ethernet links, the MDSC cannot discover, using the the LLDP information reported in the plug-id attributes, the physical adjacency between the two Ethernet interfaces on physically adjacent IP routers, because these two plug-id values do not match, such as the plug-id values {BR11,3}
+It is worth noting that in case of an inter-domain Ethernet links, the MDSC cannot discover, using the LLDP information reported in the plug-id attributes, the physical adjacency between the two Ethernet interfaces on physically adjacent IP routers, because these two plug-id values do not match, such as the plug-id values {BR11,3}